glacials/twos.dev/src/From Google to Apple.md

 ### Keep → Notes

 I value simplicity and elasticity in notetaking—get out of my way and let me write, then let me deal with it later.
 Keep supplies that.
-Its layout asks too much of me (color coding) to look good and is hard to browse, but it makes up for it with great search.
+Its layout is hard to browse, but it makes up for it with great search.

 Notes is simple and elastic in a different way.
 Where Keep focuses on shortform sticky-style notes, Notes focuses on longform, with roughly the same text formatting options as Markdown (unfortunately without the markup).

-- I use Shortcuts to start my Chinese lesson, which creates a scratch note with the current date as its title and opens my Zoom meeting
+Instead of adding several notes to a category or color in Keep, I append to an existing note that contains several thoughts.
+This keeps the number of notes down, which makes categorization more reasonable, which improves browsing.

+For me, it’s a wash between the two.

+The ecosystem effects of Notes include Shortcuts and cross-app drag-and-drop.
+I use a shortcut to create a new note titled and sorted correctly before starting a Chinese lesson.

-### Reminders
+### Tasks / Google Assistant Reminders → Reminders

-Replaces Google Tasks and the reminders feature of Google Assistant.

-Thoughts:

-Ecosystem benefits:
+Reminders is one of the best-designed apps on iOS.

 - Siri